JeremieLitzler/extension-digital-gardener/README.md

 # A very simple but flexible block-site extension for Chrome

-**The extension is still in beta mode as long as the v1 isn't released.**
+**🚨🚨🚨 The extension is still in beta mode as long as the v1 isn't released. 🚨🚨🚨**

 ## Why this extension

-I used to pay for BlockSite extension, but somehow, I was not really using it.
+I used to pay for [BlockSite extension](https://blocksite.co/), but somehow, I was not really using it.

 It works great but I couldn't setup time range when I wanted some websites to be disabled.

 It allowed time ranges applying to all blocked websites.

-## How to use Website Blocker
+## How to use Website Blocker ⁉️

 1. Download the source code and unzip it in your preferred location.
 2. Browse to [chrome://extensions/](chrome://extensions/).